 For early arrivals and staying after the retreat, please see more FAQ below.

-We have a tentatively planned orientation and light vegetable soup together from 5:30-7 PM on January 17th.
+We have a tentatively planned orientation and light vegetable soup together from 6:30-7:30 PM on August 28th.
 All students are required to attend orientation and are welcome for the light dinner, (whether or not you’ve purchased the retreat / food package).
-Note: As of 12/3/2016 most guests have not provided their arrival times; if more than a handful are arriving in the evening from off island, we’ll reschedule the official orientation for January 18th morning.
-We’ll keep everyone informed via email.

 The retreat package includes shared accommodation like the room pictured at left.
 Most rooms are doubles, and there is one large room with 4 beds downstairs.
 If you’d like to guarantee yourself a single room with private bathroom, it’s an additional fee.
-Our retreat house is filling up fast, so please don’t delay buying the retreat package if you want to stay on-site!
+Our retreat house will fill up fast, so please don’t delay buying the retreat package if you want to stay on-site!

-We’ll complete with a chanting session at the end of the day January 30th, followed by a celebratory dinner.
+We’ll complete with a chanting session at the end of the day September 10th, followed by a celebratory dinner.
 Weather depending, we may go to the beach for sunset/musical jam/stargazing into the night.
-Your departure from the retreat house is January 31st by 10 AM.
-(There is no morning program on the 31st.)
+Your departure from the retreat house is September 11th by 10 AM.
+(There is no morning program.)